Solway Group: Key milestones of Solway Group

-Properties and investments

-The Fenix nickel project is a nickel resource in Guatemala which was purchased from Hudbay Minerals in 2011 for $170 million.
+In 2011: acquisition of Fenix project, a nickel project in Guatemala which was purchased from Hudbay for $170 million.
 The operation had been on care and maintenance since 1980.
+In June 2014, the production in Guatemala started and in 2019 it reached planned capacity.

+In 2015: acquisition of San-Jorge Copper project in Argentina from TSX listed Coro Mining.

+In 2019: acquisition of ZGRK project There were gold-containing dumps remaining after gold mine activity in the 1930-s in the Baikal region of Russia therefore the project provided for the recycling of the dumps, the extraction of the remaining gold and further recultivation.

+In 2021 the company sold Maba nickel project in Indonesia which required the construction of extensive infrastructure, including its own coal-fired power plant.

+In the same year, 2021, the company invested in nickel projects in US, Nevada Copper and Talon Metals Corp through Pallinghurst, an exploration nickel project (Tamarack) in Minnesota.

+In 2022, after the beginning of the invasion of Ukraine Solway publicly condemned Russian aggression and decided to exit from all the operations and investment project in Russia.
+As a result, both KurilGeo, and ZGRK are sold as a package deal (KurilGeo for nominal consideration due to the approaching end of the life of the mine and ZGRK for a consideration of less than 75% of the total investment spent on the acquisition and construction of the mine up to the exit).

+Current properties and investments

+The Fenix nickel project is a nickel resource in Guatemala which was purchased from Hudbay in 2011 for $170 million.
+The operation had been on care and maintenance since 1980.
 Since 2011, Solway has invested almost US $620 million into the Fenix Project.
 Today, the Fenix Project consists of a world-class nickel mine, a newly built power plant and the ProNiCo metal processing facility.
 The project has mining rights to 36.2 million tons of nickel ore reserves with 1.86% nickel, as well as the rights to an additional 70.0 million tons of resources within its license area.
 In 2014, the ProNiCo plant began operating, and is currently moving towards operating at its production capacity of over 20 kt of Ni pa.

+Due to OFAC sanctions, CGN and Pronico have faced difficulties and have had to stop their activity.

 Pobuzhskiy Ferronickel Plant (PFP) in Ukraine.
 The plant was built in 1964 in the Soviet Union.
 It had been idle for 3 years when Solway acquired it in 2003.
 The facility was converted to focus on the production of a single commodity: ferronickel produced from laterite nickel ores imported from Indonesia and New Caledonia, and later, from Solway’s project in Guatemala.Since 2003, Solway has invested over US $200 million into modernizing PFP.
 The plant currently has an annual production capacity of over 22,000 metric tons of Ni and over 1,100 thousand metric tons of dry laterite ore.
 The Pobuzhskiy Ferronickel Plant. is a member of the Kyiv Chamber of Commerce and Industry.